tomcritchlow/tomcritchlow.github.io/_posts/2020-05-19-tiddlywiki-krystal.md

 ## Then I found Krystal

-Then someone posted a link to the [Krystal theme](https://github.com/crazko/krystal) by [Roman Veselý](https://romanvesely.com/) and it's (finally!) a nice minimal and pleasing theme for TiddlyWiki:
+Then someone posted a link to the [Krystal theme](https://github.com/crazko/krystal) by [Roman Veselý](https://romanvesely.com/) and it's (finally!) a nice minimal and pleasing theme for TiddlyWiki (it even looks great on mobile!):

 ![](/images/krystal-screenshot.png)